Archdiocese of Portland in Oregon: 1974 to present

 During his tenure in Portland, Power formed a five-year plan for the archdiocese and created an endowment fund.
 He founded the Oregon Catholic Conference and held the first clergy and archdiocesan conventions.
 He reorganized the local curia, Catholic Charities, and re-established Catholic Truth Society of Oregon as the Oregon Catholic Press.
 Power also encouraged ministries to Spanish-speaking and Southeast Asian residents.
 He retired in 1986.

 Auxiliary Bishop William Levada of the Archdiocese of Los Angeles was the next archbishop of Portland in Oregon, named by Pope John Paul II in 1986.
 During his tenure in Portland, Levada helped to revitalize Mount Angel Seminary.
 He briefly taught at the seminary as well.
 He also reorganized Catholic Charities, worked in outreach to the Hispanic Catholic community, and renovated St. Mary's Cathedral of the Immaculate Conception.
 Levada became archbishop of San Francisco in 1995.

-On January 29, 2013, Bishop Alexander Sample was appointed by Pope Benedict XVI to be the new Archbishop of Portland in Oregon, succeeding John George Vlazny, whose resignation was accepted at the same time.
+On January 29, 2013, Bishop Alexander Sample was appointed by Pope Benedict XVI to be the new Archbishop of Portland in Oregon, succeeding John George Vlazny.